 Include the entire family in your financial planning, because the decisions you make and the goals you set affect the entire family.
 If everyone participates there will be fewer misunderstandings, and more joint effort in reaching goals smoothly.
-Discussing solutions to your family's money management issues can lead to harmony and cooperation within the home.
-That is far different from the division and bitterness that so often arises within a family as a result of poor financial planning, and it teaches your children about money management!
+Discussing solutions to your family's money management issues can lead to harmony a cooperation within the home.
+That is far different from the division and bitterness that so often arises within family as a result of poor financial planning, and it teaches your children about money management! ng nd

-Learn as a family to avoid financial pitfalls and take advantage of opportunities and you will be able to live within your income.
+Learn to avoid financial pitfalls and take advantage of opportunities and you will able to live within your income.
 Yes, living within your income is a possibility.
-It is not only a possibility; heaven expects it of you.
-God gave you 2350 Bible verses to help with that.
-Do you think that is enough?
-Do you think He expects you to live within your income?
+It is not only a possibility; heav expects it of you.
+God gave you 2350 Bible verses to help with that.Do you think that is enough?
+Do you think the expects you to live within your income?
 I do!
-And I am glad to testify that God has given me fantastic financial lessons and tests.
+And I am glad to testify that God has given me fantastic finance lessons and tests.
 The results have been most wonderful.
 Thank you Jesus!
-Thank you that you have a plan.
-Thank you that you know best.
+Thank you that you have a plathank you that you know best.
 Thank you for this inspirational message.
 Making other people successful.
-What a privilege.
-Glory to Your name.
+What privilege.
+Glory to Your name. en He ial

 Blessings to you, our dear friends!

-We are happy to present the video, audio and paper materials that have been prepared by New Life for Churches.
-You have the privilege upon completion of your practical assignment to use this lecture with others.
+We are happy to present the video, audio and paper materials that have been prepared by New Life to Churches .
+You have the privilege upon completion of your practical assignment to use this lecture with other

+Practical assignment

+Complete ed

+➤ Have a financial discussion with your wife.
+Make a budget that includes your basic living needs as well as a plan for saving and sharing.
+Bring it to the next seminar.

+Based on the discussion with your wife have a family financial planning meeting

+Answer Key

+I.

+A. audacious

+C.stewardship;

+II. evaluating

+III.
+Principle #1: depends

+Principle #3: Plan ahead;